ckeditor/ckeditor5/docs/getting-started/quick-start.md

 </script>
 ```

-After you  set up the import map, you can add plugins.
-In the following script tag, import the desired plugins and add them to the plugins array.
-Notice that both script tags have the corresponding `type` values.
+Once you have added the import map, you can access the editor and its plugins using the `ckeditor5` specifier.
+In the following script tag, import the desired plugins and add them to the `plugins` array.
+Note that both script tags (this and previous) have the appropriate `type` values.

 ```html
 <script type="module">